 My 2022 presentation calendar is currently at capacity, so I will not be accepting any new speaker requests for the remainder of the year.
-This does not apply to anyone who has already reached out to me.
+This does not apply to anyone who reached out prior to July 17, 2022.
 Thank you for understanding!

 Interested in having me present to your group on accessible best practices for social media?
 Awesome!
 I've spoken to a number of different groups including in-house digital teams, college classes, PR chapters, agency teams, and professional clubs.

 Feel free to read the below info and please fill out my speaker request form when you're ready to start chatting.
 We'll get something on the calendar!

 Please note: if I agree to present to your group/team, that does not mean that I have agreed to receive your organization's promotional emails.
 Please do not add me to your mailing list or share my email address with other vendors.
 Thank you!

 If there's something, in particular, you'd like me to discuss in my presentation, please let me know ahead of time.
 I'm always happy to make adjustments based on the needs of your team and how you use social media.

 Can you incorporate other accessibility topics in your presentation like how to create accessible PDFs, webpages, and emails?

 No. My area of expertise is creating accessible social media content, and I try to stick to that topic as much as possible when speaking.
 I want to be able to speak intelligently about something if I'm presenting it to other people who are relying on me for expert advice.
 However, a lot of the information I share can be applicable to other areas of marketing such as copywriting and alt text.